deanhiller/webpieces/README.md

 ### Eclipse Setup

-NOTE: last tested out on Eclipse Oxygen 4.7.0 build id 20170620-1800 and gradle 4.1-milestone-1
+NOTE: last tested running eclipse on jdk-11.0.2.jdk Eclipse 2018-12 (4.10.0) Build id: 20181214-0600

-1. install eclipse gradle plugin - The buildship gradle plugin that you install into eclipse
+1. (if not installed already) install eclipse gradle plugin - The buildship gradle plugin that you install into eclipse
    * Click Help menu -> Eclipse Marketplace...
    * Type in 'Gradle' in the Find text box
    * Click install on Buildship Gradle Integration 2.0